 U.S. District Court, Northern District of New York

-Sam has been selected by his peers for inclusion in The Best Lawyers in America© 2017 in the fields of Mass Tort Litigation/Class Actions - Defendants and Product Liability Litigation - Defendants, and was named 2017 Product Liability Litigation “Lawyer of the Year" in Boston, MA.
-He has been listed in Best Lawyers in America since 2012.
+Sam was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the fields of Mass Tort Litigation/Class Actions - Defendants and Product Liability Litigation - Defendants.
+Sam has been listed in Best Lawyers since 2012, and was named 2017 Product Liability Litigation “Lawyer of the Year" in Boston, MA.

 The BTI Consulting Group, Inc., has named Boston trial lawyer Samuel Goldblatt as a 2017 Client Service All-Star.
 Sam has also been recognized as a Massachusetts and New York local litigation star by Benchmark Litigation, the definitive guide to America’s leading litigation firms and attorneys, since its 2013 edition.